 2. History and culture

-You won't disappoint whether you are a history buff or a culture enthusiast.
+You won't be disappointed if you are a history buff or a culture enthusiast.
 Shandong is not only one of the birthplaces of the Chinese civilization, but also an important place for the development of Confucianism, Taoism and Chinese Buddhism.
-More recently, the province has been greatly influenced by Germany in the early 20th century.
+More recently, the province was greatly influenced by Germany in the early 20th century.
 So there are plenty of historical and cultural sites that will keep you busy for days in this ancient land.

 Traditional sacrifice ritual in Confucius Temple in Qufu

 Spend a half day in Zhujiayu, a mountainside hamlet 80 kilometers east of Jinan, where you will marvel at well-preserved houses dating back to the Ming and Qing dynasties (1368-1911) and wander through the quaint, narrow streets.
 No wonder this charming town has served as an ideal setting for many Chinese movies and soap operas.